Gluten-Free Red Velvet Cookies

 Whisk gluten-free all-purpose flour, cocoa powder, baking soda, and salt in a medium bowl.

-In a large bowl beat softened butter and sugars until creamy.
+In a large bowl, beat softened butter and sugars until creamy.
 You can use an electric mixer or a hand whisk.

 Finally, add the red food coloring and mix until the color has spread throughout the dough.
+Add 3/4 cup of the white chocolate chips.
+Let the dough rest covered in the fridge for at least 1 hour.

 Preheat oven to 350ºF (180°C).
 Line baking sheets with parchment paper or silicone mats.

-Use your fingers to gently press down on the balls, flatten them slightly, and place the chocolate chips on the surface of the cookies.
+Drop large cookie dough balls on the prepared sheets, spacing them an inch or so.
+Use your fingers to gently press down on the balls, flatten them slightly, and place the remaining chocolate chips on the surface of the cookies.

 Bake for 10 minutes or until golden brown.
 Let cool before removing.